About Nordic Education Academy

 Founder · School Builder & Strategy

 I'm Nedzat Asanovski.
 As founding head, I built a school from 8 students to 750 across multiple campuses in ten years — including launching a Danish programme and growing a team of 140+ teachers, most developed from within.
-Along the way, we lifted average IB results from 28 to 37, the highest in Danish history, and held that top position every year since despite being the newest school in the country.
+Along the way, we lifted IB results from an average of 28 to a peak of 37 — among the highest in Denmark — and have sustained outperformance of the global IB average every year since, despite being the newest international school in the country.

 After a decade in education, I deliberately stepped into the business world — joining the leadership team at Novo Nordisk, one of the world's largest pharmaceutical companies, where I led IT projects and learned the operational discipline most schools never develop.
 I did it because I believed education and business each hold something the other needs, and the best school leaders would be the ones fluent in both.